Top Systems Administrator Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - A mention of the user
+• - A mention of the company's culture

 What the interviewer is looking for: